-There are many cages available for hamsters, but there are many factors to consider when choosing a cage for your Syrian hamster.
+When you are choosing a cage for your Syrian hamster, you need to consider several factors.
 Most importantly, you want to pick a cage that is large enough, safe, and easy to clean.
 Unfortunately, many cages you will find at the pet store do not meet all these requirements when it comes to Syrian (golden, teddy bear, black bear) hamsters.

 Style of Cage

 Your main choices will be between a wire cage (usually on a plastic base), a plastic modular cage (the kind with many compartments and tubes), or an aquarium (with a secure mesh lid).
-Each style of cage has advantages and disadvantages.
+Each style of cage has advantages and disadvantages in ease of cleaning, ventilation, and security.

 Ease of Cleaning

 In general, a wire cage with a plastic tray is the easiest to clean; just lift the wire off the bottom, clean out the bedding, and wipe down the wire part as necessary.
-The more complex the cage, the more difficult it will be to clean, which is very important if you are looking a plastic cage with multiple compartments and tubes.
+The more complex the cage, the more difficult it will be to clean, which is very important if you are considering a plastic cage with multiple compartments and tubes.
 These cages can become a real chore to clean.
 Aquariums are not terribly difficult to clean but can be heavy and awkward to handle at cleaning time.
-Let's face it, cleaning cages is not a fun task, so keeping it easy will make owning a hamster more fun.
+Cleaning cages is not a fun task, so keeping it easy will make owning a hamster more fun.

-A wire cage is easily the best option here.
-The tubes and enclosed compartments of plastic modular cages can pose real problems with ventilation, so air quality and condensation can become problems.
+A wire cage is easily the best option for ventilation.
+The tubes and enclosed compartments of plastic modular cages can inhibit air flow, so air quality and condensation can become problems.
 Likewise, aquariums can also have inadequate ventilation.
 Keep in mind that the openness of wire cages gives them great ventilation but means you must keep the cage out of drafts.
-Plastic cages and aquariums do offer better protection from drafts.\
+Plastic cages and aquariums do offer better protection from drafts.

 Cage Security and Safety